-Are you looking to relocate your manufacturing business or start up a new business in a great location?
+Are you looking to relocate your business or start up a new business in a great location?
 Are you nostalgic for rural, small-town life in a place where people know their neighbors and wave to passers-by?
 Are big-city costs killing your bottom line?

 Maynardville is the county seat of Union County, and has a rich history stretching back to Raccoon Miller, Revolutionary War veteran and one of our first settlers.
 More than 100 years later came another key note in our history: the impoundment of Norris Lake by the Tennessee Valley Authority.
-While this event led to much-needed Depression recovery jobs and inexpensive electricity in our county, it drowned many homesteads under the lake, forcing families to relocate.
+While this event led to much-needed Depression recovery jobs and inexpensive electricity in our county, it removed many homesteads now under the lake, forcing families to relocate.

 But today, Norris Lake is one of our greatest assets, with crystal-clear water and ample fishing and boating.
 On its shores, Big Ridge State Park offers hiking, camping and swimming, and Chuck Swan Wildlife Management Area offers seasonal hunting of deer and other wildlife.

 And what about that country music?
 Musical talent seems to run in the blood of almost every Union County native, and several famous names in country music have called Union County home.
 Grand Ole Opry legends Roy Acuff, Chet Atkins, Lois Johnson and Carl Smith all called Union County home, as does modern-day country music Union County Opry.
 Everywhere you go here, you’ll hear local folks making music the old-fashioned way, whether it’s bluegrass or gospel.